 - Living spaces are getting smaller.
 The television is constantly playing in the living rooms of some families.
 This is aggravated by pay TV, large screen sizes and high-powered sound systems.
 It may be entertainment for retired grandparents, or the parents when they are home from work.
 However, it is a distraction for a young child.

-- The computers, the tablets and the game consoles.
+- The computers, the tablets and the game consoles are potential sources of distractions.
 Parents may be surprised by the number of videos of purely entertainment value that their child has watched on YouTube, by the number of games that lurk in tablets meant for computer-assisted learning, and by the number of hours spent playing the game consoles.
 Some parents may deliberately turn a blind eye as they are busy at work.
 It will be unfortunate when the child is addicted and studies are neglected.
 Parents may like to do an audit and impose restrictions or come to an understanding with the child.

-2/ Time for rest and study on weekends.
-You may have worked hard all week and wishes to relax and enjoy during the weekends.
-Do consider that your child time-table is different from yours.
-He/she may have stayed back in school 2-3 times during the week for extra-curricular activities.
+2/ Set aside time for rest and study on weekends.
+You may have worked hard all week and wishes to have fun and enjoy during the weekends.
+Do consider that your child's time-table is different from yours.
+He/she may have stayed back in school 2-3 times during the week for supplementary lessons or co-curricular activities.
 The weekends may just be the time he/she needs for rest and study.

 3/ A child with developmental issues may benefit from medical or specialist attention.
 A child that cannot focus and is constantly distracted may be suffering from attention deficit disorder.
 Other conditions include global developmental delay and dyslexia.

-4/ Parental responsibility.
+4/ Adult supervision.
 There are many families with both parents working.
 They have nobody at home on weekdays to spend time with the child.
 A maid and/or a dog is not a good substitute.
-In school, we do came across young children refusing to draw a card on Mother’s Day as “mummy is always working, working and working”.
-Do not try to outsource ALL parental responsibilities.
+In school, we came across young children refusing to draw a card on Mother’s Day as “mummy is always working, working and working”.
+Try not to outsource ALL parental responsibilities.
 An hour or two of tuition is less than 1% of all the time in a week.
 If most of the time, the kid lazes around, day-dreams and plays games, the benefits of the tuition is easily eclipsed.
 When this becomes the norm, the child develops poor study habits and attitudes.